folaulau/springboot-with-graphql/README.md

 This project is a simple example of how to use GraphQL with Spring Boot.

+Status: subscription is not working with jpa.
+Flux has to use reactive.
+Query is working well.

 ## How to run

 1. Clone this repository